Sandhill Restoration Project

 Consider stopping the cutting immediately.
 It is a questionable project in the wrong place that has not been adequately justified to the public.
 Since the damage is done, consider using the existing restoration area as a demonstration area and evaluate the progress.
 Wouldn't this be a reasonable compromise?

-Monitoring occurred before the timber harvest and monitoring will continue afterwards.
+Monitoring occurred before the timber harvest and monitoring will continue afterward.
 Due to the very flammable nature of both sand pine and cogongrass, this is not considered a demonstration area.
 Cogongrass control and sand pine removal are planned for the safety and ecological health of the area.

 Why wasn’t a buffer left along 180th Avenue Road?